baselrabia/Shipping-System/Q1/README.md

 #### also, there's another solution despite the first one,

-we can create  a table that had city_id, store_id, company_id so from this table we can know the subset that the store covers from the cities that supported by the shipping company
+we can create  a table that had `city_id`, `store_id`, `company_id` so from this table we can know the subset that the store covers from the cities that supported by the shipping company

 <hr>